Activities

 Ettwieser Weiher

-You can see the fish from the water’s edge.
-Birds are whisteling.
-A pack of deer is disappearing silently in the bushes.
-The Ostallgäu has many natural lakes, inviting for a walk, for taking a swim or dreaming on the green banks.
+You can see the fish from the shore.
+Birds are chirping.
+A group of deer vanishes silently into the thicket.
+The Ostallgäu region is rich in natural lakes that invite you to take a stroll, go for a swim, or simply daydream on their green shores.

 Ettwieser Weiher | © Heinz Budjarek